duanwujie/debian-policy-chinese/Process.md

 Detect need, like gaps/flaws in current policy, or a new rule should be added.
 Any user or developer may start this step.
-There is a decision point here, not all issues are in scope of policy.
+There is a decision point here; not all issues are in scope of policy.
 [TAG: issue](http://bugs.debian.org/cgi-bin/pkgreport.cgi?src=debian-policy&tag=issue)

 What needs to happen next: If this is in scope for Policy, discuss the